 On April 1, 2007, the Company adopted the provisions of Financial Accounting Standards Board (FASB) Interpretation No. 48, Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109 ("FIN 48").
 As a result of the adoption of FIN 48, the Company recognized a charge of \$1,100 to the April 1, 2007 accumulated deficit balance.
 As of the adoption date, the Company had unrecognized tax benefits of \$6,120 which included accrued interest expense of \$255 related to the unrecognized tax benefits.
-In the six months ended September 30, 2007, the Company reduced its unrecognized tax benefits by \$100 as a result of tax positions resolved and recognized \$111 of additional interest related to income tax.
+In the nine months ended December 31, 2007, the Company reduced its unrecognized tax benefits by \$100 due to the expiration of the statute of limitations on a tax issue and recognized \$171 of additional interest related to income tax.
 Interest and penalties, if any, related to unrecognized tax benefits, are recorded in income tax expense.
-As of September 30, 2007, the Company had unrecognized tax benefits of \$6,131 all of which, if recognized, would favorably affect the effective tax rate.
+As of December 31, 2007, the Company had unrecognized tax benefits of \$6,191 which is included in Other Liabilities on the Consolidated Balance Sheet.
+All of these unrecognized tax benefits, if recognized, would favorably affect the effective tax rate.
 The Company does not anticipate any material changes in the amount of unrecognized tax benefits (exclusive of interest) within the next twelve months.

 The Company conducts business globally and as a result, files income tax returns in the United States and in various state and foreign jurisdictions.
-In the normal course of business, the Company is subject to examination by taxing authorities throughout the world, including such major jurisdictions as the United States, United Kingdom, Australia, Canada, Germany, Netherlands, India, Singapore and Spain.
+In the normal course of business, the Company is subject to examination by taxing authorities throughout the world, including such major jurisdictions as the United States, Australia, Canada, Germany, Netherlands and United Kingdom.
 The Company is not currently under audit in any tax jurisdiction.
-The tax years currently open under the statute of limitations are fiscal 2005, 2006 and 2007.
+The following table summarizes the tax years in the Company's major tax jurisdictions that remain subject to income tax examinations by tax authorities as of December 31, 2007.
+Due to NOL carryforwards, in some cases the tax years continue to remain subject to examination with respect to such NOL's.